Saturday, 30 June 2018

 TEMPLE TIMINGS:

-The temple will be kept opened between 08.00 hrs to 18.30 Hrs.
+The temple will be kept open between 08.00 hrs to 18.30 Hrs.

 HOW TO REACH:

-Talakadu is about 29 KM from T Narasipura, 45 KM from Mysore and 130 KM from Bangalore.
+Talakadu is about 29 km from T Narasipura, 45 km from Mysore, and 130 km from Bangalore.

 KSRTC buses are available from T Narasipura and Mysore.

-LOCATION OF THE TEMPLE : CLICK HERE
+LOCATION OF THE TEMPLE: CLICK HERE

 Visited 2nd time during “Karnataka State, Hoysala Period Shiva and temple’s visit”- on 30th July 2023 organised by the FB Group தொண்டை மண்டல வரலாற்று ஆய்வு சங்கம் "திருக்கச்சி".